maciakl/weather/README.md

 By default, your location is determined by based on ip address geolocation via [ip-api.com](https://ip-api.com/) and then passed to weather service API to get your forecasting area.

+Note that using a VPN may skew the results.

 You can override this behavior, by using the `-zip` switch and providing a US zip code to see a forecast for that specific location.
 In that case, your geographical location will be determined via [Zipppopotam.us](https://api.zippopotam.us/) API instead.

-Note that using a VPN may skew the results.
-You can use the `-location` switch to check what location you are getting the forecast, and if it's incorrect, use the `-zip` switch to provide the correct zip code.
-Note that this is currently only supported for zip codes.
+You can use the `-location` switch to check what location of forecast.
 Please note that the `-location` displays your forecast area returned by the National Weather Service API based on your latitude and longtitude.
-The forcast arease are sometimes larger than a zip code, so you may not always see your exact town name displayed -- this is normal.
+The forcast areas are sometimes larger than a zip codes, so you may not always see your exact town name displayed -- this is normal.

 ## Usage